Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 Mediterranean terrace: decor ideas that really work

-How to create a Mediterranean outdoor atmosphere without clichés
+How to create a Mediterranean ambiance outdoors without clichés

 1. The direct answer: focus on materials rather than decor